PersianSpock/Python-AI/README.md

 We can see high class imbalance in data.
 Most of the numeric features are right skewed.
 We'll take care of this during scaling by performing Robust Scaling, using median and quantile values.
 Most of the features have high correlation.
 As, first we want to build an interpretable model, we can't perform PCA as it'll change the actual features and Principal Components will not have any business interpretation.

-1st Approach: We'll use RFE to reduce correlated features and then we'll build Logistic Regression model and will check VIF and p-value simultaneously to remove multicollinearity and to find statistically significant beta coefficients for identified features.

-2nd Approach: Then we'll try PCA and will explore Blackbox models to achieve better performance.(At the end, training dataset with PCA gave us lower auc-roc so in the final code we're not using PCA.
-We used Oversampling of minority class using SMOTE)
+At the end, training dataset with PCA gave us lower auc-roc so in the final code we're not using PCA.
+We used Oversampling of minority class using SMOTE.